Sensor-based Proximity Detection in the Face of Active Adversaries: Context Manipulation Attacks and Attack Experiments

 Our next set-up uses two sensors, \verifier sensor ($VS$) and feedback sensor ($FS$), to change the temperature.
 Depending on whether or not the attacker knows where the sensor is precisely located on \verifier device, he may place $FS$ either exactly on top of $VS$ or away from it.
 We performed the hair dryer test such that: (1) $FS$ is placed at the same place as $VS$; (2) $FS$ is placed such that $VS$ is closer to hair dryer than $FS$; and (3) $FS$ is placed such that $FS$ is closer to hair dryer than $VS$.

-For the first case, we were able to match the temperature on both sensors to a large extent when performing the heating activity (Figure \ref{fig:HD_VASamePoint}).
+For the first case, we were able to match the temperature on both sensors to a large extent when performing the heating activity (Fig. \ref{fig:HD_VASamePoint}).
 However, if the attacker does not know the location of $VS$ then the sensor device closer to the hair dryer ends up getting more heated.
 These attacks are described in Appendix \ref{sec:a1} in detail.
 Hence, the attacker should heat up the whole area as he may not be able to place his $FS$ exactly on top of $VS$.
 Subsequently, we tried to apply the heat not just focusing on one particular area but rather heating the entire area within a range of 15 cm.
-Using this approach, we could effectively change the temperature around $VS$ with feedback from $FS$ as the two temperature curves move side by side (Figure \ref{fig:HD_VA15cmRange}).
-We were able to control the temperature to a desired level within a variance of +/-0.3 \textdegree C for more than one minute in $FS$ device.
+Using this approach, we could effectively change the temperature around $VS$ with feedback from $FS$ as the two temperature curves move side by side (Fig. \ref{fig:HD_VA15cmRange}).
+We were able to control the temperature to a desired level within a variance of +/-0.3 \textdegree C for more than one minute in $FS$ device. \verOne{It took us less than 4 minutes to reach the desired temperature level.
+We also observed that our ability to make the sensor reach the target temperature and sustain it for a significant duration (\texttildelow1 minute) increased dramatically with experience.
+This suggests that determined and professional attacker will fare significantly better than our results.}